About

 The Brenau University Galleries at the historic Gainesville, Georgia campus consist of five exhibition spaces and a permanent art collection.
 The Galleries serve as an educational and cultural resource for Northeast Georgia by way of free public programming and exhibitions.
 A growing docent program allows the Galleries to accommodate free tours of select exhibits and set hours of operation provide opportunities for community visitors throughout the week.

-Robbins develops contemporary, engaging, and accessible local, national, and international exhibitions, and also oversees Brenau’s five exhibition spaces and the university’s world-class collection of more than 4,500 works from internationally and nationally renowned artists and local talent.
+Cucurullo develops contemporary, engaging, and accessible local, national, and international exhibitions, and also oversees Brenau’s five exhibition spaces and the university’s world-class collection of more than 4,500 works from internationally and nationally renowned artists and local talent.
 She also has worked as an educator in higher education and public school systems, putting that expertise to work in providing programming along with exhibitions.

 History of the Galleries and Permanent Art Collection